SS Brazil (1928): Building

+Service history

-Virginia
+As Virginia

 Panama Pacific Line, part of the American Line Steamship Corp, operated Pennsylvania and her sisters between New York and San Francisco via the Panama Canal until 1938.
 California, Virginia and Pennsylvania were subsidised to carry mail on this route for the United States Postal Service.

 In June 1937 the United States Congress withdrew all maritime mail subsidies, which by then included a total of $450,000 per year for Panama Pacific's three liners.
 At the beginning of March 1938 the Panama Canal tolls were revised, increasing Panama Pacific's costs by $37,000 per year.
 As a result of these cost increases and continuing labor difficulties Panama Pacific discontinued its New York – California service and took all three liners out of service.

+The film Go-Get-'Em, Haines was filmed aboard the ship in January, 1935, during a seven day cruise from Los Angeles to Panama.

-Brazil
+As Brazil

 On 10 June 1938 the US Maritime Commission purchased Brazil and the two sister ships Uruguay and Argentina.
 The Commission had the ships extensively refurbished and each was fireproofed to comply with Federal safety regulations, which had been revised as a result of the fire in 1934 that destroyed the liner Morro Castle.

 Bethlehem Shipbuilding Corporation's 56th St Shipyard in Brooklyn, New York undertook Virginia's refit.
 She was given new watertight doors electrically controlled from her bridge and was equipped with a fathometer.
 Her well decks were closed in: the forward one to increase deck space and the after on to create a sheltered tourist class deck, a lido deck, a swimming pool and a first class veranda café.
 Her 52 staterooms were combined to provide half that number of larger cabins.
 This revised her passenger capacity to 470.
 Her air conditioning was extended to the tourist class dining saloon.
 A modern laundry was installed to give passengers a 12-hour service.
 Her crew accommodation was completely rearranged.

 Virginia was equipped to carry 450000 lb of cargo, of which 95000 lb was refrigerated.
 She had been built with two funnels but during the refit this was reduced to one.
 The refit increased Virginia's tonnage by about 2,000 tons.